pytest-dev/pytest/doc/en/writing_plugins.rst

       ...
    )

-In this case only ``pytest_foo/plugin.py`` will be re-written.
-If the helper module also contains assert statements which need to be re-written it needs to be marked as such, before it gets imported.
+In this case only ``pytest_foo/plugin.py`` will be rewritten.
+If the helper module also contains assert statements which need to be rewritten it needs to be marked as such, before it gets imported.
-This is easiest by marking it for re-writing inside the ``__init__.py`` module, which will always be imported first when a module inside a package is imported.
+This is easiest by marking it for rewriting inside the ``__init__.py`` module, which will always be imported first when a module inside a package is imported.
 This way ``plugin.py`` can still import ``helper.py`` normally.
 The contents of